kinokoman/incoption/README.md

 ## Description
-`Incoption` optimizes Deep Learning parameters with Genetic Algorithm.
+`Incoption` optimizes Deep Learning parameters to achieve high accuracy with Genetic Algorithm.
-In order to achieve high accuracy, it designs the Deep Neural Network model automatically and efficiently.
-But it was verified with only FizzBuzz and MNIST.
+But it was verified with only FizzBuzz and MNIST now.

 |Score                               |FizzBuzz        |MNIST                      |
 |:-----------------------------------|---------------:|--------------------------:|